codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/delivering-digital-services/index.md

 #### Product owners with authority
 Finally, internal teams succeed when they have ownership of the services they oversee.

-The USDS [recommends](https://playbook.cio.gov/#play6) that government services have a single Product Owner with the authority to make product, business and technical decisions, and ultimate accountability; GDS calls product owners[Service Managers](https://www.gov.uk/service-manual/the-team/service-manager.html), who work throughout central government, departments and agencies, each with the authority to manage and direct the services they're responsible for.
+The USDS [recommends](https://playbook.cio.gov/#play6) that government services have a single Product Owner with the authority to make product, business and technical decisions, and ultimate accountability; GDS calls product owners [Service Managers](https://www.gov.uk/service-manual/the-team/service-manager.html), who work throughout central government, departments and agencies, each with the authority to manage and direct the services they're responsible for.

 ### 3. Use the right methods at the right time